Terence-1/simple34-2.0/README.md

 # simple34 2.0
-another wireless only 34 key split keyboard using my old matrix setup with splay inspired by tempest
+another wireless only 34 key split keyboard using my old matrix setup with splay.

-**REQUIRES THIS FORK OF ERGOGEN TO GENERATE THE CASES https://github.com/Terence-1/ergogen**
+Inspired by: Ferris sweep and tempest